99 Shades of Silver?!

 "I…" Yuffie put her best serious expression on, "I just wanted to say that I truly respect a man who waits until he marries…even if he's over a hundred years old…!"

 "Wait- what?!"
-Zack exclaimed as Yuffie began howling again.
+Zack exclaimed as Yuffie began howling again, "You're way ahead of me, Yuffie- I'm only on chapter five!"

 "Maybe we should hunt down that journalist and find out what happened," Zack joked.

-"You mean so we can send him candy, flowers, and champagne?"
+"You mean so we can send him candy, flowers, and thank-you cards?"
 Yuffie added.

 Before anyone could even react, Sephiroth snatched the book from Yuffie.
 He quickly incinerated it in his own hands.